Star Wars Black Series Holiday Edition

 Frequently Asked Questions

 Are Holiday Edition figures limited edition?
-They are produced in smaller quantities than mainline figures but are not individually numbered or serialised limited editions.
+They are produced in smaller quantities than mainline figures but are not individually numbered or serialised.
 They are seasonal limited runs — available during the release window and then discontinued.

 Part of Star Wars The Black Series | Galaxy Collection.
 Related: Carbonized | Credit Collection | 40th Anniversary.